 Hopefully you now have a basic understanding of what the CNC process is and how it works.
 It’s easy to get lost in jargon, so I tried to keep it to a minimum.
 There are so many options out there that becoming overwhelmed with information is equally as easy.
 Before you take the first step and buy anything, take an honest assessment of how you want to use a CNC.
 Sure, it would be nice to have a machine capable of cutting parts out of a full sheet of plywood, or be capable of routing, laser engraving, stone carving, and plasma cutting all in one – but how many of those things are you honestly going to do on a regular basis?
 Only you can answer that; but answer it honestly, then let that be your guide.

 In short, a machine that was once considered to be reserved for the huge multi-national manufacturing corporation is now readily available to the average home hobbyist with enough room in the garage to park a machine that’s a fraction of the size of a standard pool table.
-It is entirely possible for a person who knows their way around common power tools to build a good quality hobby CNC and outfit it with all the software needed to run it for less than $2500.00 US.
+It is entirely possible for a person who knows their way around common power tools to build a good quality hobby CNC and outfit it with all the software needed to run it.
 I know that because I’ve done it – and you can too.